shrikeoos/weathered_front/README.md

 - src: this is the main folder containing all the source
   - components: contains all the react component
   - pages: contains the pages called by react-router
-  - redux: contains the redux store, the reducers, the action creators and the actions type
+  - redux: contains the redux store, the reducers, the action creators and the action types
   - services: contains the functions called by the action creators
   - utils: contains helper function
   - App.jsx: root component
   - index.js: react entry point
-- .env: contains the environment variable (/!\ **DO NOT COMMIT** /!\)
+- .env: contains the environment variable (/!\ **DO NOT COMMIT** /!\\)
 - .gitignore: all the files that should not be committed (usually the dependencies and .env)
 - package.json: npm dependency file